 Eilís was raised in Baile an Mhúraigh in West Kerry to parents who passed on a lifelong and committed interest in the poetry and songs of that region, and was fortunate to have had the opportunity to listen to many of the finest exponents of song in her locality.

-Eilís recorded her first solo CD titled Time to Sail in 2000, with guitarist William Coulter and this gained widespread critical acclaim .This was followed by another solo collection One Sweet Kiss In 2007, along with composer Shaun Davey, Rita Connolly, Seamus Begley, Jim Murray, Eoin Ó Beaglaoich & Dáithí Ó Sé, she was part of Béal Tuinne, a 15 song cycle, based on her father Caoimhín Ó Cinnéide’s poems and set to original music by Shaun Davey.
-This experience was a pivotal one for Eilís, leading to many opportunities working with these world-renowned musicians and singers.
+Eilís recorded her first solo CD titled Time to Sail in 2000, with guitarist William Coulter and this gained widespread critical acclaim .This was followed by another solo collection One Sweet Kiss In 2007, and along with composer Shaun Davey, Rita Connolly, Seamus Begley, Jim Murray, Eoin Ó Beaglaoich & Dáithí Ó Sé, she was part of Béal Tuinne, a 15 song cycle, based on her father Caoimhín Ó Cinnéide’s poems and set to original music by Shaun Davey.
+This experience led to many opportunities working with world-renowned musicians and singers.
 The common thread was a sense of place, and pride in the undeniable magic of West Kerry.
-There followed a live recording of the St James’ Church original performance of the song cycle for the TV documentary produced by South Wind Blows for RTÉ .
-Further performances of BEAL Tuinne in The National Concert Hall , Trinity College Dublin , as well as the Centre Culturel d'Irlandais in Paris and at festivals in Ireland followed.
+There followed a live recording s and perfromances of the St James’ Church original performance of the song cycle for the TV documentary produced by South Wind Blows for RTÉ , in The National Concert Hall , Trinity College Dublin , and the Centre Culturel d'Irlandais in Paris and at festivals in Ireland.

+Éilís formed LUMIERE with fellow West Kerry woman Pauline Scanlon in 2009, and they have recorded two award winning albums : Lumiere , and My Dearest Dear.
 In early 2017, Eilís released her third solo recording Westward with her friend and Grammy award winning US guitarist William Coulter .

 https://youtu.be/i8zqg0CjOQQ Eilís in Descendants